The ego-track of Neville Yeadon (continued):

 Out of the corner of my eye I notice a wall-mirror.
-While the girls are out of the room I could just step over to it and have a look...
-Now, it occurs to me, I have been assuming, without any warrant whatsoever, that I'm not terrifically different in appearance from my former self.
+While the girls are out of the room I could just step over to it and have a look... for it occurs to me that I have been assuming, without any warrant whatsoever, that I'm not terrifically different in appearance from my former self.
 No sooner has the thought presented itself, than I realize how pitifully naive it is.
 Heart thudding, I approach the mirror.
 I get ready to cringe...

 Oh hectic galaxy... not only have I escaped death by being snatched from a dying to a living body, but also I have been given a second chance at youth.
 Staring at myself I see a slim, grey-skinned, fine-featured young man of nineteen or twenty Earth-years.
 My life lies before me.
 Gratitude floods me to such an overwhelming degree that I'm for a moment on tenterhooks lest my boggled mind pop like a balloon and the entire jackpot reality vanish and die.
 Get a load of this!
 I - am - young - and - handsome!
 Better not get too excited, a dryer thought warns.
 Everyone is handsome around here.

 Hearing footsteps, I dart back to where I was standing before.